pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate a new `persons` collection with 5 person documents, where each person has a different date of birth:
+Drop any old version of the database (if it exists) and then populate a new `persons` collection with 5 person documents:

 ```javascript
 use book-filtered-top-subset;